 What do we do?

-We hold four key meetings
+We hold five key meetings

 a year in a central London location on a Saturday afternoon.
 These involve some prayer and worship as well as a talk, and of course creating lots of opportunities for people to connect with new people, as well as catching up with old friends.